ngambip/Diabetes_factors_2024/README.md

 - General Approach

-1. Get the data
+1. Import data into Excel from kaggle
-2. Explore the data in Excel
+2. Data exploration
-3. Load the data into SQL Server
+3. Upload data into SQL
-4. Clean the data with SQL
+4. Data cleaning in SQL
-5. Test the data with SQL
+5. Data Testing in SQL
-6. Visualize the data in Power BI
+6. Upload cleaned data into Power BI
-7. Generate the findings based on the insights
+7. Create visuals and analze findings
-9. Publish the data to GitHub Pages
+9. Create repository on Github